daehkim/pair-trading/README.md

 We used the log of stock A's prices as data points and the log of stock B's prices as a label.
 We train the polynomial regression model with these datasets.

 #### Regularization
-For the regularization of the model, we used the Lasso regression.
-We used the Lasso regression instead of Ridge regression because not only punishing high values of the coefficient but actually setting them to zero if they are not relevant. ([Ridge vs Lasso](https://hackernoon.com/practical-machine-learning-ridge-regression-vs-lasso-a00326371ece))
+For the regularization of the model, we used the LASSO regression.
+We used the LASSO regression instead of Ridge regression because not only punishing high values of the coefficient but actually setting them to zero if they are not relevant. ([Ridge vs Lasso](https://hackernoon.com/practical-machine-learning-ridge-regression-vs-lasso-a00326371ece))

 #### Validation
 In the model, we have two hyperparameters.
-First one is alpha in the Lasso regression and the other one is a degree of the polynomial regression.
-The scikit-learn library already has a module about cross-validation for the alpha in the Lasso function.
+First one is $\alpha$ in the Lasso regression and the other one is a degree of the polynomial regression.
+The scikit-learn library already has a module about cross-validation for the $\alpha$ in the Lasso function.
 It uses the K-fold method.
 In a case of degree, we did the validation by ourself.
 First we pick the 66% of datasets as training data.
 This pick was random because the relation of stock a and b can be changed by time.
 Then, we used the 33% of datasets as validation data and calculate the RMSE.
 By comparing the RMSE, we choose the degree.

 #### Function